-The SATC uses Adobe and Google Analytics to analyse the use of our website.
-Both analytics platforms gather information about website use by means of cookies which collect anonymous data.
+The SATC uses Microsoft, Adobe and Google Analytics to analyse the use of our website.
+These analytics platforms gather information about website use by means of cookies which collect anonymous data.
 The information gathered relating to the SATC’s website is used to create reports about the use of our website.

 The SATC uses advertising cookies and technologies including Adobe, Facebook and Google for the purposes of analytics and online behavioural advertising.
 This enables the SATC and its partners to serve you with advertising content that is more relevant to your interests.
 Privacy policies for Adobe, Facebook and Google are also available online.